ricnogfer/pypsatopo/README.md

 ## Installation
-PyPSATopo can be installed in the machine using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)), a package management system for Python.
+PyPSATopo can be installed on the machine using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)), a package management system for Python.
 To install the tool using pip, open a terminal and execute the following:

 ```bash
 pip install pypsatopo
 ```

-PyPSATopo leverages from several components to accomplish its functionalities, namely: [Python](https://www.python.org), [PyPSA](https://pypsa.org), [Pandas](https://pandas.pydata.org) and [Dot](https://graphviz.org) (from Graphviz).
+PyPSATopo leverages several components to accomplish its functionalities, namely: [Python](https://www.python.org), [PyPSA](https://pypsa.org), [Pandas](https://pandas.pydata.org) and [Dot](https://graphviz.org) (from Graphviz).
 Consequently, these should be installed before running PyPSATopo.
 While PyPSA and Pandas are automatically installed by PyPSATopo in case they are missing, Dot must be manually installed by the user (see [download](https://graphviz.org/download) for additional details).
 Alternatively, in case of working with [Conda](https://docs.conda.io) (or [Miniconda](https://docs.conda.io/projects/miniconda)), Dot may be installed automatically by opening a terminal and executing the following:

 ```bash
 conda install -c conda-forge python-graphviz